 Christy O’Connor is a New Jersey based artist, living in Monmouth County.
-She has been working as an artist for about two years.
-O’Connor works in a variety of mediums, including, painting, mixed media, and sculpture.
-Many of her works have interactive and tactile qualities.
+She has been working as an artist over the last four years.
+O’Connor works in a variety of mediums, including, painting, mixed media, sculpture, and textiles.
+Her work focuses on varying themes, including that of loss, grief, and memory, as well as feminist and politically motivated work.

-O’Connor has been involved in a large variety of group art exhibitions throughout New Jersey.
-O’Connor has worked in a collaborative installations, including Automaton, located in Trenton, NJ, Lost Connections, in Red Bank, NJ and Dusklit, an experiential art project in Warwick, NY.
-Most recently, O’Connor has been gaining curatorial skills in her latest endeavor, Nasty Women, a group exhibition, in Philadelphia, PA.
+O’Connor has been involved in a large variety of group art exhibitions throughout the tri-state area.
+O’Connor has worked in a collaborative installations, including Automaton, located in Trenton, NJ and Lost Connections, in Red Bank, NJ.
+She is currently working on a body of work in preparation for her first solo exhibition at the Atlantic Highlands Arts Council in Atlantic Highlands, NJ.

 Painting, sculpture, and mixed media are the standard forms in which I work.
 Many of my works include a combination of painting, drawing and a variety of found objects that had been discarded, repurposed and re-imagined.
 I keep many collections akin to my work; aged dirty relics, lost or forgotten, slowly breaking down, or falling apart, finding new meaning and purpose within the compositions I create.